 Chicken Salad — Traina® Home Grown dried fruit is a great way to customize homemade chicken salad or dress up a store bought version.
 Adding children’s favorite combinations such as golden raisins and walnuts, cranberries and almonds, or dried cherries and pistachios, and adding a scoop onto a bed of greens or hearty bread makes for a creative and delicious lunchbox staple.

-Instead of simply reverting to good old peanut butter and jelly this school year, parents and children alike can liven up their lunchbox and snack selections with delicious and healthy Traina® Home Grown dried fruit.
+Instead of simply reverting to good old peanut butter and jelly this school year, parents and children alike can liven up their lunchbox and snack selections with delicious Traina® Home Grown dried fruit.
 For more inspiration and recipes, visit www.trainafoods.com.